yangwudi398/DS5999-Final-Project/Principal Component Analysis/readme.md

 **pca.csv** is the table of 10 principal components for each document.

-**Principal** Component Analysis.ipynb" shows scatter graphs of principal components across different years.
+**Principal Component Analysis.ipynb** shows scatter graphs of principal components across different years.